Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Conclusions

+Finally, we have shown that the transition into the nonequilibrium superfluid phase occurs at finite-frequency, corresponding to a local order parameter that oscillates in time at a frequency $\Omega_*$.
+Within DMFT/NCA this scale depends on both coherent and dissipative couplings, another important aspect which is missed by Gutzwiller mean-field theory.
+Drawing from the physics of quantum VdP oscillators we interpreted this phenomenon as the onset of quantum many body synchronization and limit cycles at finite lattice connectivity.

-Our Open-DMFT holds the promise to be applied to a variety of driven-dissipative quantum many body problems.
-Different bosonic models or driving schemes can be considered and readily studied with the NCA approach developed here, such as the recently introduced quadratically driven Kerr resonator~\cite{RotaEtAlPRL19} or models relevant for the dissipatively stabilised Mott insulators of photons~\cite{ma2019}.
-Interesting directions for the future involve the development of other quantum impurity solvers, by mapping back the non-Markovian Keldysh action into a Lindbladian problem with a finite number of bath levels~\cite{ArrigoniEtAlPRL13} which could then be solved by exact diagonalisation, quantum trajectories or through a matrix product operator representations of the density matrix, or the development of a cluster extension to Open-DMFT building upon recent developments~\cite{JinEtAlPRX16}.
-Finally, we notice that a similar Open-DMFT construction as well as the NCA impurity solver, could be developed for driven-dissipative fermionic problems or quantum spins, which are also being actively investigated and relevant for different experimental platforms~\cite{BarreiroEtAlNature11,LeeEtAlPRL13,HallerEtAlNatPhys15,YamamotoEtAlPRL19,NakagawaEtAlPRL20}.
+Our DMFT holds the promise to be applied to a variety of driven-dissipative quantum many body problems.
+Different bosonic models or driving schemes can be considered and readily studied with the NCA approach developed here, such as the recently introduced quadratically driven Kerr resonator~\cite{RotaEtAlPRL19}, the coherently driven case explored in the context of quantum bistability~\cite{LeBoiteEtAlPRL13,biondi_nonequilibrium_2017,foss-feig_emergent_2017,VicentiniEtAPRA18,LandaEtAlPRL20} or models relevant for the dissipatively stabilised Mott insulators of photons~\cite{ma2019}.
+Interesting directions for the future involve the development of other quantum impurity solvers, made possible by the Markovian structure of the quantum impurity problem.
+In particular, one could go beyond the Non-Crossing Approximation by including higher-order diagrams or resumming the full hybridization expansion~\cite{Scarlatella2019} with real-time diagrammatic Monte Carlo methods~\cite{schiroFabrizioPRB2009,Werner_Keldysh_09}.
+Alternatively, one could map back the non-Markovian Keldysh action into a Lindbladian problem with a finite number of bath levels~\cite{arrigoni2013} which could then be solved by exact diagonalisation~\cite{secli2021signatures}, quantum trajectories, through a matrix product operator representations of the density matrix~\cite{strathearn2018efficient,kilda2019fluorescence} or using an extension of the numerical renormalization group~\cite{lotem2020renormalized}.
+Further extensions of this approach could include the development of a cluster version of DMFT building upon recent developments for Markovian problems~\cite{JinEtAlPRX16}.